Cole Koepke: Collegiate

 Koepke joined the Minnesota Duluth Bulldogs men's ice hockey team as a rookie for their 2018–19 NCAA season.
 During the season, he often skated on the left wing on a line with Parker Mackay and Justin Richards who helped him record 19 points.
 At the conclusion of the season, Koepke helped the Bulldogs captured their second-consecutive national championship.
 The following season, Koepke reigned as the National Collegiate Hockey Conference (NCHC) leader in goals and completed his sophomore season riding a 10-game scoring streak.
 He ended his sophomore campaign with 33 points in 34 games and earned first-team all-NCHC and second-team All-American honors.

 Koepke returned to the Bulldogs for the 2020–21 NCAA season and served as an assistant captain.
 During his junior season, Koepke lead the team in shots with 115 and finished second on the team in goals.
-He helped the Bulldogs return to the NCAA finals, recording one goal, as the team lost to the eventual champions University of Massachusetts Minutemen.
+He helped the Bulldogs return to the NCAA Frozen Four, recording one goal, as the team lost in the semi finals to the eventual champions the University of Massachusetts Minutemen.
 At the conclusion of the season, Koepke was again named to the first-team all-NCHC and a Hobey Baker Award nominee.

 Professional

+Tampa Bay Lightning

-Koepke officially concluded his collegiate career by signing a two-year entry level contract with the Lightning on April 13, 2021.
+Koepke officially concluded his collegiate career by signing a two-year entry-level contract with the Lightning on April 13, 2021.
 Following the signing, he joined their American Hockey League (AHL) affiliate, the Syracuse Crunch, for the remainder of the season.
 In his second game with the Crunch, Koepke scored his first professional goal in a 7–1 win over the Utica Comets.

 On October 11, 2022, Koepke made his NHL debut with the Lightning.
 Koepke skated on the Lightning's third line in a loss to the New York Rangers at Madison Square Garden.
+Koepke continued to play fourth-line minutes after his call-up, eventually scoring his first career goal on November 13, against the Washington Capitals.
+It would be the only point he would score in his first NHL stint before being sent back to the Crunch for the rest of the season.

+Koepke started the season in the AHL to start the 2023–24 season, but was called up shortly into the season.
+Following the on-ice death of his friend Adam Johnson on October 28, 2023, Koepke opted to wear a neck guard.
+Koepke would once again spend most of the season in the AHL.
+In total, he had two assists in nine games at the NHL level.